Cosmological argument: Classical philosophy

 Plato (c.
 427–347 BC) and Aristotle (c.
-384–322 BC) both posited first cause arguments, though each had certain notable caveats.
-In The Laws (Book X), Plato posited that all movement in the world and the Cosmos was "imparted motion".
-This required a "self-originated motion" to set it in motion and to maintain it.
-In Timaeus, Plato posited a "demiurge" of supreme wisdom and intelligence as the creator of the Cosmos.
+384–322 BC) both presented cosmological arguments, though each had notable caveats.
+In The Laws (Book X), Plato theorised that all movement in the world and cosmos was "imparted motion" that required a "self-originated motion" to set it in motion and to maintain it.
+In Timaeus, he posited a demiurge of supreme wisdom and intelligence as the creator of the cosmos.